-Line structures with 400 µm thickness, 400 µm height and spacing of 200 µm were printed with cell-laden GelMA and compared to cell-laden thin films.
+Line structures with 400 µm thickness, 400 µm height, and spacing of 200 µm were printed with cell-laden GelMA and compared to cell-laden thin films.
 Live/Dead images demonstrate similar viability between thin films and bioprinted GelMA.
 ATP of thin films demonstrate increases in ATP from day 1 to day 7, with statistically higher ATP value when compared to day 1.
-Average line width was measure from Live/Dead images using ImageJ Software.
+The average line width was measure from Live/Dead images using ImageJ Software.
 After 1 day of culture, lines had an average width of 0.40 ± 0.03 mm.

 After 7 days of culture, images of bioprinted lines and thin films were taken on a confocal microscope.
-3D renderings further confirmed resolution and viability of printed structures.
+3D renderings further confirmed the resolution and viability of printed structures.

-Allevi offers a commercially available platform with reagents, hardware and software that allow users to create viable 3D structures with complex, reproducible geometries.
+Allevi offers a commercially available platform with reagents, hardware, and software that allow users to create viable 3D structures with complex, reproducible geometries.
 Through the Allevi platform, this study demonstrates the fabrication of viable bioprinted structures composed of cell-laden GelMA and LAP.

 Primary Human Neonatal Dermal Fibroblasts (HNDFs) obtained from ATCC were cultured in monolayer cultures at 37 °C and 5% of CO2 using Dulbecco’s Modified Eagle Medium (Corning) supplemented with 10% fetal bovine serum (Hyclone) and 1% penicillin-streptomycin-amphotericin (Corning).
 Passage numbers under 12 were used.